ThomasLegleu/RoboND-Rover-Project/writeup_template.md

  ![alt text](images/steeringAngle_of_rover.png)

-   b.deployed the in the perception.py pereception_step()
+   b.deployed it in the perception.py pereception_step()

    perception.py